jinliu/kdotool/README.md

   later with `--remove`.
 This option is only valid with `--shortcut`.
 - --remove _name_ Remove a previously registered shortcut.

+## New Commands Not In xdotool

+- savewindowstack _name_ Save the current window stack to a variable
+- loadwindowstack _name_ Load a previously saved window stack

 ## Supported xdotool Commands

 ### Window Queries